Elasto Mania: Online content

 In the early 2000s, players could join the IRC channel "#battle" and compete for the fastest completion time in player-designed levels.
 Replays of fast completion times were shared on the IRC channel with other players.

 A community-driven game patch was released since 2006, allowing players to see each other and compete in real-time.
 A website was launched conjointly with the development of online versions of the game, which features statistics and the ability to browse previously battled levels, examining their layout, commenting them, checking their all-time standings, and downloading their associated replays.

+Reception

+T. Byrl Baker of Computer Gaming World called the physics model "brutally unforgiving".